Nearest Neighbor Dirichlet Mixtures: Theory

-\begin{assumption}[Compact support] $f_0$ is compactly supported on $[0,1]^p$. \end{assumption} \begin{assumption}[Bounded gradient] $f_{0}$ is continuous on $[0,1]^p$ with $||\nabla f_{0}(x)||_2 \, \leq L$ for all $x \in [0,1]^p$ and some finite $L > 0$. \end{assumption} \begin{assumption}[Bounded sup-norm] $||\log(f_0)||_{\infty} < \infty.$ \end{assumption} Our asymptotic analysis relies on analyzing the behaviour of the pseudo-posterior updates within each nearest neighborhood.
+\begin{assumption}[Compact support] $f_0$ is supported on $[0,1]^p$. \end{assumption} \begin{assumption}[Bounded gradient] $f_{0}$ is continuous on $[0,1]^p$ with $||\nabla f_{0}(x)||_2 \, \leq L$ for all $x \in [0,1]^p$ and some finite $L > 0$. \end{assumption} \begin{assumption}[Bounded sup-norm] $||\log(f_0)||_{\infty} < \infty.$ \end{assumption} Our asymptotic analysis relies on analyzing the behaviour of the pseudo-posterior updates within each nearest neighborhood.
 We leverage on key results from \cite{biau2015lectures, evans2002asymptotic} which are based on the assumption that the true density has compact support as in Assumption \ref{assump:a1}.
 Assumption \ref{assump:a2} ensures that the kernel density estimator has finite expectation.
 Versions of this assumption are common in the kernel density literature; for example, refer to \cite{tsybakov2004introduction}.
 Assumptions \ref{assump:a1} and \ref{assump:a3} imply the existence of $0 < a_1, a_2 < \infty$ such that $0 < a_1 < f_0(x) < a_2 < \infty$ for all $x \in [0,1]^p$, which is referred to as a positive density condition by \cite{evans2008law, evans2002asymptotic}.
-This is used to establish consistency of the proposed method, justify the choice of the pseudo-posterior distribution of the weights, and obtain our tuning algorithm for the Dirichlet prior concentration parameter $\alpha$.
+This is used to establish consistency of the proposed method and justify the choice of the pseudo-posterior distribution of the weights.
 These assumptions are standard in the literature studying frequentist asymptotic properties of nearest neighbor and Bayesian density estimators.

 For $i=1,\ldots,n$, recall the definitions of $\mu_i$ and $\Lambda_i$ from \eqref{eq:multivariate_posterior_mean}: